Li-Bot/SE1---Challenge/README.md

 ## Instructions
 The challenge consists of many steps that represent business and non-business requirements.
 The concept of this challenge is based on computing the price of a given order and its related business rules and requirements, or non-business requirements as well.

+Fork this GitHub repository and once you are done create a pull request.

 ### Requirement 1: User Interface
 User Interface is not essential to this challenge.
 However, let's keep it consistent.
 Create an simple iOS/Android app with one screen that looks like this: